 Updated 03/24/2014: Porsche unveiled a new video showing the new Boxster GTS in action.
 Enjoy!

-Click past the jump to read more about the Porsche Boxster GTS.
+Click past the jump for the full rundown on the 2014 Porsche Boxster GTS

 January 16, 2014 - First Testing Session

 The prototype caught testing today by our spy photographers wears small camouflage, so it is pretty easy to see that the Boxster GTS will get a new front bumper and an updated diffuser around back.

 The prototype rides on 19-inch wheels wrapped in winter tires, but the production version will likely feature standard 20-inch wheels with some sticky summer tires.

 The large air intakes below the headlights are more aerodynamic with only one horizontal bar running its length and a large vertical fin helping capture more air.

 Compared to the Boxster S, the GTS has a much more aggressive front fascia.
 The large air intakes below the headlights are more aerodynamic with only one horizontal bar running its length and a large vertical fin helping capture more air.
 The lower center grille has a more open mouth with a chin splitter down low.
 That splitter, the center grille, and the side intakes are all finished in a dark, matte grey color that really stands out.

 Out back, the GTS enjoys a more aggressive air diffuser and dark-tipped exhaust pipes.
 The accent line that runs through the taillights and over the rear spoiler is now that same matte-grey finish featured on the front fascia.
 In fact, that finish is carried through the majority of the car, showing up in the darkened headlights, taillights, and 20-inch wheels.